The Educators of Centreville District

 Biographies of Persons Found in FCPS Historic Records

-The following biographies of the teachers, school trustees, and community members found in the historic records of Centreville District were researched and written by volunteers from District V, Virginia Daughters of the American Revolution.
+The following biographies of the teachers, school trustees, and community members found in the historical records of Centreville District were researched and written by volunteers from District V, Virginia Daughters of the American Revolution.

 Teachers